 Our perceptions of our parents' relationships inadvertently mold our ideas of marriage, which may not necessarily be conducive to the marital happiness we seek.
 Furthermore, it's common to assume our notions of marriage mirror those of our partner, without candidly checking our hypothesis through open dialogue with our fiancé.
 The baggage from the past, the anxieties intertwined with unspoken assumptions about matrimony, and the expectations each partner harbors for married life – all warrant careful consideration and open discussion.
 As the old adage goes, an ounce of prevention is worth a pound of cure.

 Premarital counseling offers a solid foundation upon which a couple can confidently enter the married phase of their journey.
 As a psychotherapist, I view premarital counseling as fulfilling several pivotal roles:

 1. Releasing Personal Baggage: It's crucial to release the weight of unresolved negative emotions and limiting beliefs, especially those related to relationships and marriage.
 This proactive measure prevents such baggage from festering and potentially undermining the relationship.

 2. Addressing Apprehensions: Open discussions can help navigate personal anxieties and concerns tied to marriage and family life.

 3. Aligning Visions: By clarifying mutual ideals, desires, and expectations surrounding marriage and family life, couples can craft a shared vision for their life together.

-The goal of premarital counseling is to eliminate the seeds of future tension and conflict in the relationship and to enhance the harmony between the partners.
+The overarching objective of premarital counseling is to eliminate the seeds of potential future tension and conflict, cultivating harmony and understanding between partners as they venture forward together.